lablup/backend.ai/docs/common-api/ratelimit.rst

    * - HTTP Headers
      - Values
    * - ``X-RateLimit-Limit``
-     - The maximum allowed number of requests per each rate-limit windows (15-minutes).
+     - The maximum allowed number of requests during the rate-limit window.
    * - ``X-RateLimit-Remaining``
-     - The number of requests left for the time window.
-If zero, the client should wait for the time specified by ``X-Retry-After``.
+     - The number of further allowed requests left for the moment.
-   * - ``X-Retry-After``
+   * - ``X-RateLimit-Window``
-     - The time to wait until the current rate limit window resets, in milli-seconds.
+     - The constant value representing the window size in seconds.
+       (e.g., 900 means 15 minutes)

        .. versionchanged:: v3.20170615

-          Formerly this header was named ``X-RateLimit-Reset``, but it has caused confusion with GitHub API which uses this name for absolute timestamp.
+          Deprecated ``X-RateLimit-Reset`` and transitional ``X-Retry-After`` as we have implemented a rolling counter that measures last 15 minutes API call counts at any moment.

 When the limit is exceeded, further API calls will get HTTP 429 "Too Many Requests".
-If the client seems to be DDoS-ing, the server may block the client without prior notice.
+If the client seems to be DDoS-ing, the server may block the client forever without prior notice.